QuantLet/Styleguide-and-FAQ/Styleguide.md

 - [Git Documentation-Getting started](https://git-scm.com/videos)
 - [Dealing with non-fast-forward errors] (https://help.github.com/articles/dealing-with-non-fast-forward-errors/)

 #### 2.4.
-Upload pictures and datafiles as separate files
+Upload pictures (.png/.jpg) and datafiles as separate files
 You can easily add files to your local repositories which will be commited and therefore uploaded to the remote branch.
-Simply add pictures or datafiles to the desired local repository.
+Simply add pictures (only .png/.jpg) or datafiles to the desired local repository.
 If you have not specified a special directory upfront, the directory will most likely be C:\Users\Username\Documents\GitHub\Repository_xy.

 ## 3. Final Check
 1. Check if your code runs properly and complies to the style requirements